aerian-studios/eslint-config/packages/eslint-config-base/README.md

 # @aerian/eslint-config

-This is a sharable ESLint config for TypeScript and JavaScript.
+This is a sharable ESLint config for JavaScript.

 If you're using React, try `@aerian/eslint-config-react` instead.
-If you're using Preact, try `@aerian/eslint-config-preact`
+If you're using Preact, try `@aerian/eslint-config-preact`.
+If you're using TypeScript, add `@aerian/eslint-config-typescript` too.

 To install, run: